Building an Arduino Water Quality Monitoring Station (SDG 6: Clean Water and Sanitation)

 Abstract

-This project presents a prototype Arduino water quality monitoring station built around a microcontroller, a pH sensor, a total dissolved solids (TDS) sensor, and a waterproof temperature sensor.
-The system reads environmental signals, converts them into interpretable water-quality indicators, and outputs measurements for real-time review or future storage.
+This project presents a prototype Arduino water quality monitoring station built around a microcontroller, a pH sensor, a total dissolved solids sensor, and a waterproof temperature sensor.
+The system reads environmental signals, converts them into interpretable water-quality indicators, and outputs measurements for real-time review, calibration, logging, and later analysis.

 From an engineering perspective, the platform demonstrates a compact embedded sensing station for freshwater monitoring.
 From a sustainability perspective, it illustrates how distributed, low-cost measurement systems can support more transparent water management and earlier detection of environmental deterioration.